 - ground chipotle pepper to garnish (optional)

-- Combine egg yolks, roasted red peppers, mayonnaise, rice vinegar, sriracha sauce, and salt in a mini-food processor or blender.
+- Combine the cooked egg yolks, roasted red peppers, mayonnaise, vinegar, sriracha sauce, and salt in a mini-food processor or blender.

-- Serving size:1 deviled egg
+Serving Size:1 deviled egg

 Originally posted April 18, 2014 and March 22, 2016.
 Updated with new pictures.